 Welcome to the year 4057.
-As is often the case with games that takes place in the future, humanity is not doing well.
+As is often the case with games that take place in the future, humanity is not doing well.
 In this particular scenario, the one remaining Chronomancer is being held captive, and if he dies, well, let’s just say mankind would prefer him alive.
 What this means is that you, Bishop 7, a droid on a rescue mission, is our last hope in this plan-and-execute puzzler.

 Why does it always have to be a grim and dark future?
-For once I’d like to travel through time, to a bright and colorful place instead.
+For once I’d like to travel through time, to a bright and colourful place instead.
 In this case, it’s ‘grim and dark’, so I’ll just have to make do with what’s available.
 Including… HeadTwister technology!
 Ever played a video game with your head before?
 What?
 No!
 Mashing buttons on a controller with it doesn’t count.
 I’m talking about actually using your head to play.
 Right.
 I’ll explain what Kyttaro Games have created.

 Essentially, it’s a new form of motion control that uses the front-facing camera of your iDevice for a completely hands-free experience.
 Sounds cool, right?
 The only downside is that you’ll need an iPad 2, iPhone 4S, iPod Touch 5 or newer to use it.
 The game is fully playable on older devices too, with tactile touch controls.
-A different experience, same game, so don’t fret if you have an iPhone 3 or iPod Touch 4; you can always turn your head, look out the corner of your eye and pretend that you’re using HeadTwister controls (actually, no -- don’t do that).
+A different experience, the same game, so don’t fret if you have an iPhone 3 or iPod Touch 4; you can always turn your head, look out the corner of your eye and pretend that you’re using HeadTwister controls (actually, no – don’t do that).

 Be part of the “HeadTwister” experiment!
 Help us evolve it and send us your portrait photo.
 If we have your permission we’ll put it on the HeadTwister Wall of Pioneers!